 “Sometimes you have to shake the tree to get the best apples,” he said.

 City utilities will be a “major issue” of Herring’s campaign.

 “I’ve had enormous light bills without any explanation,” he said.
 “It’s still a work in progress and it’s something the community has to be involved in and in the loop in.
 I just really believe the city has got to make sure it communicates effectively with all the citizens in the city.”

 Herring also wants to focus on affordable housing, responsible city growth and neighborhood safety during his campaign.

 “Our more vulnerable citizens need us to make sure that this is a city that works for them too,” he said.
 “I want us to keep East Point a very desirable place to live.
 We’re getting there, but maybe we need a little more work and some new hands and new faces to push that progress along further.”

-Herring said East Point’s LGBTQ citizens need to be represented on city council, and he would be proud to become the second-ever LGBTQ member.
+Herring said East Point’s LGBTQ citizens need to be represented on city council, and he would be proud to become its fourth LGBTQ member.
 Out Councilmember Lance Rhodes retired in 2015 after three terms in office.

 “We have a strong gay and lesbian community here in East Point and we need to make sure that we have that same representation in sections of power,” he said.